 “Curtailment will be a new indicator for the 2017 methodology,” Traum said.

-Including All Emerging Markets by 2019
+Including More Emerging Markets

 The Climatescope tool will be expanded in 2017 to include 13 new countries, Traum said.
-The aim is provide data on all emerging markets by 2019.

 By reducing the time burden of market research before entry into these emerging economies, the Climatescope tool can accelerate investment in emerging markets, thus accelerating the global installation of renewable energy.